Head and Neck Cancer

 Cancer is the abnormal growth of cells within the body.
 The behavior of these tumors are variable and are based on the cell origin (pathology), the location of origin, and other patient risk factors.
 These tumors can be benign with indolent courses, or they may be malignant and highly aggressive.

 The diagnosis, treatment, and management of head and neck cancer requires the efforts of many healthcare providers.
-This multidisciplinary team consists of head and neck surgeons, reconstructive and plastic surgeons, oral and maxillofacial surgeons, radiation and medical oncologists, and speech and swallow therapists.
-These members come together to form the core team ensuring the best possible outcomes.
+This multidisciplinary team consists of head and neck surgeons, reconstructive and plastic surgeons, oral and maxillofacial surgeons, radiation and medical oncologists, and speech and swallowing therapists.
+These members come together to form the core team ensuring the best possible outcomes

 Head and Neck Surgeons are individuals who have completed residency training in Otolaryngology-Head and Neck Surgery (OHNS) accredited by the American Board of Otolaryngology (Aboto).
 This 5-year training begins after four years of medical school and is highly structured providing the foundation for their surgical career.
 In order to be accredited as a Head and Neck Surgeon, physicians need only to complete their training in OHNS.
 However, some physicians elect to go on to complete an extra 1-2 years of additional training known as a fellowship.
 Such fellowships provide more opportunity to refine ones surgical techniques in addition to providing opportunities for research and career advancement.
 A fellowship is not a mandatory requirement and is highly dependent on the individual training received throughout residency.
 Fellowship training may be provided through the Advanced Training Council by the American Head and Neck Society (AHNS) or through other programs independent of the society.
 Each fellowship program provides different experiences and advanced skill sets specific to each institution.